 The Nnef_UEId service is provided by the Network Exposure Function (NEF).
-This service allows the NF service consumer (e.g. V-NEF) providing the external UE identifier to fetch the internal UE identifier used for e.g. the V-NEF to fetch the SUPI from the H-NEF for the roaming UE under the roaming agreement with the roaming partner(s).
+This service allows the NF service consumer (e.g. V-NEF) providing the external UE identifier to fetch the internal UE identifier used for e.g. the V-NEF to fetch the SUPI from the H-NEF for the roaming UE under the roaming agreement with the roaming partner(s) or allows the NF service consumer (i.e. trusted AF in the operator 5GC domain) to get the GPSI in the format of MSISDN.